ntrrg/ntos/README.md

 **NtOS** is a Debian live system with encrypted persistence by default.
-It is attached at the Debian testing release cycle, so there are no version numbers nor release names, just weekly builds.
+It is attached at the Debian testing release cycle, so there are no version numbers nor release names, just weekly bui:tabelds.

 **Requirements:**

+* Debian GNU/Linux 10 (Buster)

 * GNU Make